 Significant Aboriginal and Torres Strait Islander community wisdom and insights have already been gathered through recent co-design processes and inquiries.

-While SNAICC is leading consultations to ensure community voices are central to the plan’s development, ultimately governments have the responsibility to create a plan that hears and responds to the voices of Aboriginal and Torres Strait Islander people, and implements the changes that we know are needed to improve outcomes for our children.
+While SNAICC led consultations to ensure community voices are central to the plan’s development, ultimately governments have the responsibility to create a plan that hears and responds to the voices of Aboriginal and Torres Strait Islander people, and implements the changes that we know are needed to improve outcomes for our children.

 SNAICC is working to hold governments to account for their commitments and to ensure that the plan supports our children to thrive in connection with family, community and culture.